Aero Senior Design

 The 2025-26 Aero Senior

-design team is a diverse team with 22 students from Mechanical Engineering,
+design team was a diverse team with 22 students from Mechanical Engineering,

 Electrical and Computer Engineering, and Computer Science departments.
 The team